Tensor categories for vertex operator superalgebra extensions: Applications

 Using Remark $10.3$ of \cite{IK} it is a computation to verify that

 as $L_{k+2}(\mathfrak{sl}_2) \otimes \vir(u, w)\otimes \vir(u, v)$-module.
 In other words

-as $\vir(u, w)\otimes \vir(u, v)$-module.
+as $\vir(u, w)\otimes \vir(u, v)$-modules.
 Cosets of this type are simple \cite[Corollary 2.2]{ACKL} since $L_{k+2}(\mathfrak{sl}_2)$ is rational.
-In this case simplicity also follows (without using rationality) from \cite{Li, Car} since all three involved \VOSAs{} are of positive energy and have unique vacuum, the weight one space of each of them is in the kernel of the Virasoro mode $L(1)$, and since the unique non-degenerate supersymmetric invariant bilinear form of $\mathcal F(4) \otimes L(k\omega_0)$ restricts to a non-degenerate supersymmetric invariant bilinear form on $L_{k+2}(\mathfrak{sl}_2) \otimes C_k$.
+Simplicity also follows without using rationality from \cite{Li, Car} since all three \VOSAs{} involved have positive energy and unique vacuum, since the weight-$1$ space of each is in the kernel of the Virasoro mode $L(1)$, and since the unique non-degenerate supersymmetric invariant bilinear form on $\mathcal F(4) \otimes L(k\omega_0)$ restricts to a non-degenerate supersymmetric invariant bilinear form on $L_{k+2}(\mathfrak{sl}_2) \otimes C_k$.
 See the following remark for a discussion of this issue. \end{proof}

-\begin{rema} In many cases simplicity of a \VOA{} is equivalent to the \VOA{} having a non-degenerate symmetric invariant bilinear form.
+\begin{rema} In many cases, simplicity of a \VOA{} is equivalent to existence of a non-degenerate symmetric invariant bilinear form.
 A precise statement is: